ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 Various privacy-related settings are made under “Administration > Repository and Objects > Forum”:

-**Enable Statistics in Forum** (default: off) sets for the installation whether a statistics function can be activated in the settings of individual forums.
+**Enable Statistics in Forum** (default: off) sets whether a statistics function can be activated in the settings of individual forums for the installation.

 **Allow posting with pseudonym** (default setting: off) sets whether pseudonymization can be activated in individual forums.
 Registered users can then post in this forum using an alias without stating their name.